 ‘Til he was fully gorged on human flesh.

-Now Beowulf, this monster’s limbs did rent,
+Now Beowulf, this monster’s arms did rent,

-Until the monster’s life was fully spent,
+Until the monster’s blood was fully spent,

-And Grendel’s wretched mother, too, was axed;
+And Grendel’s wretched mother, too, was axed

 The good King won, though he was greatly taxed.